lkalabric/bioinfo/README.md

 $ sudo apt upgrade<br>

 <b>Installation</b><br>
+Setup your filesystem, directory tree, PATH and start installing programming languages and bioinformatics packages.
+We intend to create different scripts for each step of the installation process.<br>
-Programming languages, package repositories and bioinformatics packages themselves will be installed by different scripts.
-Read their documentation before running them on your system.
+Important: Read the documentation available in each script before running it on your system.<br>

 First, let´s check if git package is installed and install it if not?<br>
 $ dpkg -s git<br>